cyber-physical-systems-group/kernel-supported-neural-networks/src/nonparametric/README.md

 *Note*: We use `pip` to install dependencies and FAISS currently only supports `conda` installation, so it is not included in automatic installing and by-extension testing.
-To use it, it is recommended to install manually from source, using release newer than 1.7.4 (as we use python 3.10 in this project).
+To use it, it is recommended to install manually from source, using release newer than 1.7.4 (tested on python 3.10).
+FAISS is not used for any examples, as it does not yield better results, but can significantly improve performance for really large datasets.
+We provided the implementation, as we used it to experiment, but no results reported in the paper are using the FAISS memory manager.

 For more information see: https://github.com/facebookresearch/faiss/wiki/Installing-Faiss.

 # References